Designing India's first micro-loan product for small merchants

 Why This Product Exists

-Fintech platforms in India offer loans to merchants where they typically designed for larger loan amounts and longer repayment cycles.
-However, internal data revealed a different pattern of how Paytm’s merchants were low-income, small-scale business owners who preferred smaller, short-term loans that could be repaid quickly.
+Fintech platforms in India typically design loan products for larger amounts and longer repayment cycles.
+But internal Paytm data showed a different pattern; the majority of Paytm's merchants were low-income, small-scale business owners who needed smaller amounts, quickly, with short repayment windows.

 How might we design a micro-loan experience for low-income merchants that is easy to understand, transparent and trustworthy, and quick to apply for and repay while also improving the existing experience?